Algeria–Vietnam relations

-Algeria and Vietnam established relations in 1962, although the link between Algeria and Vietnam has been recorded much longer than modern history.
+Algeria and Vietnam established formal diplomatic relations in 1962, although the link between Algeria and Vietnam has been recorded much longer than modern history.
 Algeria has an embassy in Hanoi while Vietnam has an embassy in Algiers.

 Both countries are members of the Group of 77.

 History

-Relationship between Algeria and Vietnam is the oldest relationship between Vietnam with an Arab country in the Arab World.
 The relationship started when France ruled over both countries from the 19th century through the mid-20th century.

-When France conquered Vietnam at 19th century, Emperor Hàm Nghi of Vietnam was forced to abdicate the throne after French suppression of the Cần Vương movement.
-The Vietnamese King was exiled to French Algeria and later lived the rest of his life in Algeria and married a Pied-Noir woman.
+When France conquered Vietnam in the 19th century, Emperor Hàm Nghi of Vietnam was forced to abdicate the throne after French suppression of the Cần Vương movement.
+The Vietnamese monarch was exiled to French Algeria and later lived the rest of his life in Algeria and married a Pied-Noir woman.
 It was the first ever contact between Algeria and Vietnam, and later, they were together linked by French colonization.

 Modern relations

 Cultural relations

 In Hanoi, the Algerian-Vietnamese High School is a symbol of strong Algerian-Vietnamese relationship.
 In Algiers, Hồ Chí Minh is named in several streets due to his influence for Algerian independence movement.
 The Vietnam's National Day was celebrated in Algeria first in 2007.